 - Stay away from coasts and riverbanks

-- Evacuate to higher grounds following your hotel evacuation plan or local authority instructions
+- Evacuate to higher grounds following the hotel evacuation plan or local authority instructions

-- Familiarize yourself with the hotel you’re in — know where the nearest exits, first-aid kits, flashlights, and water are.
+- Get familiar with the hotel you’re in — know where the nearest exits, first-aid kits, flashlights, and water are.
 Stay away from breakable, chemical, and flammable items

 - Avoid using the elevator and choose the stairs instead